jdnichollsc/faang-interview/BEHAVIORAL.md

 - Not traveling, english is not used all the time
 ### Who was the most difficult person you have had to work with?
 - Bad environment, gossip atmosphere, particular situation:
   - Situation: Once I was working as a Team Lead, and I was talking with my boss about the status of the project and I said to my boss the assigned tasks of the team and that a co-worker was waiting for a response from the client.
 Few seconds later that co-worker complain me because he was gossiping and he understood something different, something like I had said that he was not doing anything.
   - Task: Coordinate meetings with him and also with the team, including the boss.
   - Actions: I spoke with him in private, in order to clarify that I was helping to prioritize the tasks with the boss and I said he was blocked with a task because he's waiting response from the client.
 Then we had a meeting with the rest of the team to be transparent, discuss any concern and help to improve our communication.
   - Result: I tried to change that environment by being friendly with others, discussing everything with the team and commenting on aspects of improvement, giving them feedback on this situation and suggestions.
 Also I wrote an email for the team, inviting them to ask anything, in order to generate a safe environment for all, helping to develop confidence having a better communication with the team, to avoid gossip and conflicts between co-workers.
+  - Problems: My boss wasn't very down to earth (Unrealistic requests).
 ### How did you bring up the code quality issues to this person?
 - Commenting merge requests to identify areas for improvement.
 - Giving talks about critical aspects of the project.